Pavlmits/PinkPony/README.md

 * `max`: [MaxMax] is a soft clustering algorithm for undirected graphs;
 * `watset`: [Watset] is a *local-global meta-algorithm* for fuzzy graph clustering.

-The implementation of the algorithms used from [Watset](https://github.com/nlpub/watset-java)
+The implementation of the algorithms used from [Watset project](https://github.com/nlpub/watset-java)

 #### Level of clustering
 Depends the investigation that you want to do, the application provides two kind of options.